nplhse/icuhelp/README.md

 # Requirements

-- Webserver (Apache, Nginx, LiteSpeed, IIS, etc.) with PHP 7.4 or higher, mySQL 5.7 and Swiftmail compatible mailer
+- Webserver (Apache, Nginx, LiteSpeed, IIS, etc.) with PHP 7.4 or higher and mySQL 5.7 as database
+- Swiftmail compatible mailer

 # Installation
 ## From GitHub